 Income not distributed is included in net assets attributable to unitholders.
-Movements in net assets attributable to unitholders are recognised in the statement of comprehensive income as finance costs.

 (j) Foreign currency translation

 (i) Functional and presentation currency

 Items included in the Fund's financial statements are measured using the currency of the primary economic environment in which it operates (the "functional currency").
 This is the Australian dollar, which reflects the currency of the economy in which the Fund competes for funds and is regulated.
 The Australian dollar is also the Fund's presentation currency.